Shogo Sato, Ph.D.

 B.S.
 Environmental Biology, Cal State Polytechnic University, Pomona

-William has been in the Sassone-Corsi lab for the past year and a half and currently serves as the Lab Manager and Assistant.
-William has always wanted to work in a laboratory setting and he is now involved in all aspects of this lab.
+William has been in the Sassone-Corsi lab for the past two years and a half and currently serves as the Lab Manager and Assistant.
+William has always wanted to work in an academic setting and is now involved in all aspects of this lab.
 He is responsible for managing the daily operations of the lab and making sure the lab runs as smoothly as possible.
-Outside of lab, you will either find William on a soccer field or watching soccer.

 Lab Phone: (949) 824-8056